theolampert/Quilt/README.md

 # Quilt

 An (incomplete) Swift implementation of operation-based CRDTs for rich text editing, inspired by Ink & Switch's [Peritext](https://www.inkandswitch.com/peritext/) essay.
-Intended to be used by a higher level API see [QuiltString](https://github.com/theolampert/QuiltString).
+Intended to be used by a higher level API.

 ## Features